 The Fauna of Israel: The Banded Newt

-The banded newt lives mainly in the northern areas of Israel; especially in the Galilee area; mostly in vernal pools.
+The banded newt lives mainly in the northern areas of Israel, especially in the Galilee area, mostly in vernal pools.
 The coastal shores near Ashkelon are the southern border for its global population.
 Small populations in more southern areas disappeared due to water contamination.
-They are inactive during the summer; staying underground in estivation, and even in winter they are only active at night.
+They are inactive during the summer, staying underground in estivation, and even in winter, they are only active at night.
 The newts have slightly different breeding seasons depending on location, ranging from January – February in the coastal plains to February – March in the Galilee.
 The banded newt is critically endangered in Israel.
-Only 5% of the 1950s population remains and is thus a protected species.
+Only 5% of the 1950s population remains, thus a protected species.

 The Fauna of Israel: Fire Salamanders

 Fire salamanders reside near the Mediterranean shores and are the least widespread of the amphibians of Israel.
 The salamanders have three distinct populations (Tel Dan, Mount Carmel, and Galilee).
 Compared to European populations, adults have especially long legs and fingers and a more rounded head.

 The local populations differ in size (Tel Dan salamanders are much smaller), the arrangement of spots on the skin and color (ranging from orange to yellow); in mating habits and times, as well as activity times (Tel Dan salamanders are active throughout most of the year because of their proximity to the water).
 The populations are relatively stable.
 Nevertheless, they are an endangered species in Israel and one of the three amphibians to be a protected species.

 Israel is currently home to about 1,728 species of fish, 410 of which are in the Mediterranean and 1,270 in the Red Sea.
 The rest, 48 species, are cultivated or wild freshwater fish.
 The fish population has declined, and endemic species have become endangered.
 Some even became extinct in the 1970s following a decline in population after the drying of the Hula Lake.